mrunaljsarvaiya/mrunaljsarvaiya.github.io/_projects/2_sae_project.md

     </div>
 </div>

-After leading projects on the engine subsystem, I developed  the skills required to efficiently manage a team and work cooperatively with a group of engineers.
+After leading projects on the engine subsystem team, I developed  the skills required to efficiently manage a team and work cooperatively with a group of engineers.

 I then transitioned to leading the administrative and external functions of the team as Team President.
 In this role, I organized and facilitated meetings for over 60 members, including both general sessions and leader-specific meetings.
 Additionally, I managed the team’s budget, overseeing the allocation of funds across six subsystems and maintaining detailed records of all transactions.